Brianna Keilar Biography

 Keilar studied at Mission Viejo High School.
 She then attended and graduated Phi Beta Kappa from the University of California, Berkeley with a bachelor’s degree in mass communications and psychology.

-Brianna is 40 years old as of 2020.
+How old is Brianna?
+Brianna is 43 years old as of 2023.
 She was born Brianna Marie Keilar on September 21, 1980, in Canberra, Australia.
 Her birthday is always celebrated on 21st September of every year.
-ALSO READ: Maggie Haberman
+READ: Maggie Haberman

 Keilar holds Australian nationality by birth and American nationality and citizenship by registration.
 She was born in Australia but grew up in the United States.
 She is of Australian-American ethnicity/heritage.

-Brianna stands at an average height of 5 feet 3 inches (1.60 m) and maintains a bodyweight of 121.3 kg (55 kg).
+How tall is Brianna?
+She stands at an average height of 5 feet 3 inches (1.60 m) and maintains a body weight of 121.3 kg (55 kg).
 Details regarding her other measurements are currently under review.

 Brianna Keilar Family | Parents | Sister

 Keilar was born in Australia to an Australian father Glenn Keilar and an American mother Mirriam Allen Keilar.
-In 1982, while she was the age of 2 years, her family moved to the United States where they settled in Orange County, California.
+In 1982, when she was the age of 2 years old, her family moved to the United States where they settled in Orange County, California.
 Keilar has an elder sister by the name of Kelly Keilar.

 Brianna Keilar Mother